Oxsomi/core3/docs/graphics_api.md

 ### Properties

-- name, driverName, driverInfo; All null-terminated UTF-8 strings giving information about the device and driver.
+- name, driverInfo; All null-terminated UTF-8 strings giving information about the device and driver.
 - type; what type this device is (dedicated GPU, integrated GPU, simulated GPU, CPU or other (unrecognized)).
 - vendor; what company designed the device (Nvidia (NV), AMD, ARM, Qualcomm (QCOM), Intel (INTC), Imagination Technologies (IMGT), Apple (APPL) or unknown).
 - id; number in the list of supported devices.